usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-5/Sprint-1/Leading Change.md

-## Transitioning to the Conversation
+## Transitioning to the conversation

 The next section will teach you how to survive a difficult conversation by identifying constructive approaches in a conversation, identifying useful tactics to react to problems, and recognizing common topics that can cause misalignment with acquisition strategies and Agile methodology.

 ---

-## Difficult Conversations
+## Difficult conversations

 In this section, you will learn about the art of surviving a difficult conversation.
 You have already practiced preparing for and having influence conversations, but what should you do when the conversation doesn’t go according to plan?
 Be it delivering bad news or attempting to persuade a peer to support your decision, we all struggle with having difficult conversations that may be out of our comfort zone.

 At the conclusion of this section, you will be able to:

-* Identify constructive approaches to hard conversations.
+* Identify constructive approaches to hard conversations
-* Identify useful tactics for how to react to problems.
+* Identify useful tactics for how to react to problems
-* Recognize common topics that contribute to misalignment of acquisition strategies and Agile methodology.
+* Recognize common topics that contribute to misalignment of acquisition strategies and Agile methodology

 ![Checkmark](https://github.com/usds/ditap-curriculum-update/blob/ed7baf42f63b389dfef9792fcbab9b9a494ec387/3_Curriculum/3B_DITAP-Core-Curriculum/Module-5/Module-5-Media/check%20mark.png?raw=true)

-## Why Can Conversations Be Difficult?
+## Why can conversations be difficult?

 ![A black and white headshot of Winston Churchill wearing a dark hat and a bow tie.](https://github.com/usds/ditap-curriculum-update/blob/ed7baf42f63b389dfef9792fcbab9b9a494ec387/3_Curriculum/3B_DITAP-Core-Curriculum/Module-5/Module-5-Media/churchill.png?raw=true)